East India: History

+Ancient era

 During the Neolithic period, agriculture started in South Asia.
 Neolithic settlements have been found in Chirand.
-In the Kabra-Kala mound at the confluence of the Son and North Koel rivers in Palamu district, various antiquities and art objects from the Neolithic to medieval periods have been found; the pot-sherds of redware, black and red ware, black ware, black slipped ware, and NBP ware are from the Chalcolithic to late medieval periods.
+In the Kabra-Kala mound at the confluence of the Sone and North Koel rivers in Palamu district, various antiquities and art objects from the Neolithic to medieval periods have been found; the pot-sherds of redware, black and red ware, black ware, black slipped ware, and NBP ware are from the Chalcolithic to late medieval periods.
 There are ancient cave paintings in Isko, Hazaribagh district, from the Meso-chalcolithic period (9,000–5,000 BCE).
 From Kuchai, near Baripada, various Neolithic tools like hoes, chisels, pounders, mace heads, grinding stones and also pieces of pottery.
 Prehistoric paintings and inscriptions have also been found in Garjan Dongar in Sundergarh district, and Ushakothi in Sambalpur district and Vimkramkhol in Jharsuguda district.
 There has been an uncertainty about the inscriptions at Ushakothi and Vimkramkhol regarding whether they are in a proto-Brahmi script.
 Yogimath near Khariar has cave paintings from the Neolithic.
 There is Chalcolithic sites in Pandu Rajar Dhibi in the lower Ajay valley in West Bengal.
+Dihar is an archaeological site of Neolithic and Early village farming culture located in the Bankura district of West Bengal.
+Construction of the settlement in Dihar is believed to have started around 2700 BC.
+Evidence of 42,000 years old human habitation has been found at the foothills of the Ajodhya Hills in West Bengal.
 Iron slag, microliths, and potsherds from 1400 BCE, according to carbon dating, were discovered in Singhbhum district.
 During the late Vedic period, several janapadas emerged in India.
 In the 6th century BCE, the mahajanapadas emerged in several parts of the Indian subcontinent.

 The region was the historical centre of the Nanda, Maurya, Shunga, Gupta and Pala empires that ruled much of the Indian sub-continent at their prime.
 In medieval India, it was incorporated into the Mughal, Maratha and then the British empire.
 After independence in 1947, the states joined the Indian Union and took their current form after the States Reorganisation Act of 1956.
 Today, they continue to face problems of overpopulation, environmental degradation and pervasive corruption despite significant economic and social progress.

 After the Kalinga War the Maurya king Ashoka sent emissaries to spread Buddhism across Asia.
 The university of Nalanda was in Bihar.
 Chinese travellers visited Buddhist and Hindu temples and libraries in the universities of Magadha Empire.
 The Emperor of Kalinga Mahameghavahana Aira Kharavela was one of the most powerful monarchs of ancient India.
 The Jain thirkhankar Mahaveer was born here and founded Jainism.